Thank you for viewing our profile

-In the same way that our grandparents could never have imagined the internet we can be sure that the children of the next generation will have ambitions beyond our wildest dreams.
+In the same way that our grandparents could never have imagined the internet we can be sure that our children of the next generation will have ambitions beyond our wildest dreams.
 We can't wait to see what they will come up with.
-It is our hope to give the child the tools they need to achieve their dreams.
+It is our hope to give our child the tools they need to achieve their dreams.

-We see our role as parents being to nurture the interests and talents of the child rather than imposing our own.
-We want the child to be a good person, honest, hard-working, and reliable.
-We want the child to be well educated, both in school and in the larger world.
-We want the child to be loyal, brave, and confident in themselves.
-By giving them these tools, we hope to empower the child to do, to be, or to achieve anything they want.
+We dream that our child is a good, honest, hard-working, and reliable person.
+We want our child to be well educated, both in school and in life.
+We want them to be loyal and brave, but most importantly confident in themselves.
+By giving them these tools, we hope to empower our child to do, to be, and to achieve anything they want.

 We have been fortunate enough to explore many of the places that we always wanted to go.
 One of our first trips together was to Yellowstone National Park.
 This was our first national park and we were astonished by the wildlife and the vast wilderness.
 Friends recommended that we go during the bison migration and we will never forget sitting in our car as we were surrounded by these giant wild creatures.
 This first experience would spark an interest in visiting more of these places and since that time we have hiked the glaciers in Glacier National Park, caught native trout in Rocky Mountain National Park, and camped under the stars in the Great Smoky Mountains.
 In between we have managed smaller adventures like overnight camping trips, and day long floats on nearby rivers.
 Both of us are looking forward to sharing the outdoors with a child.
 Teaching them the top-secret s'mores recipe known as the s'moreo, how to paddle a canoe, or just watching the stars that aren't visible from town.
 Acadia National Park is the next big trip on our list, but it would be nice to plan a little less ambitious trip so that a little friend can come along.